-We'll consider the simplest theory in which monopoles arise.
+We'll consider the simplest theory in which monopoles arise, which is exactly the toy vector Higgs model that we have been discussing.
 It has a 3-component (real) Higgs field, φ_a , where a = 1, 2 or 3.
 Gauge symmetry acting on φ_a has the same mathematical form as the rotations of an ordinary Cartesian 3-vector.